59 Electrically-Powered Aircraft

 • Battery technology has yet to achieve sufficient maturity to make commercial electric air transport viable.
 Discuss this statement.

-• Electrically-powered commuter-class airliners could take to the sky in the next few years, maybe even before the decade’s end.
+• Electrically powered commuter-class airliners could take to the sky in the next few years, maybe even before the decade’s end.
 But they probably won’t be able to take very many of us very far.
 Why?

 • Besides the low energy density of batteries, the infrastructure and regulatory hurdles are likely more severe challenges than the technical ones.
 Discuss this viewpoint.

-• Will eVTOL air taxis function like regular taxis, such as picking you up at your home and dropping you off at the airport?
+• Will eVTOL air taxis function like regular taxis, such as picking you up at home and dropping you off at the airport?

 Other Useful Online Resources

-Take a deeper dive into the field of electrically-powered aircraft by following up with some of these online resources:
+Take a deeper dive into the field of electrically powered aircraft by following up with some of these online resources:

 • Chat with ChatGTP about what it has to say about electric aviation.